 However, there are some cases where a mobile home may actually increase in value over time, depending on the specific situation.

-The first is simply the age of the home.
+The next fact calculated for depreciation is simply the age of the home.
 Like anything else, homes that are older will typically be worth less than newer models.

 For example, a mobile home located in a rural area may be worth significantly less than one located in a more urban area.